armin-pfaeffle/sass-autocompile/README.md

     *Default:* `true`

+- #### 'node-sass' execution timeout
+    Maximal amount of time (in milliseconds) node-sass is allowed to run.
+If it's set to 0, there is no time limit for execution.

+    *Default:* 10000

 - #### Path to 'node-sass' command
     Absolute path where 'node-sass' executable is placed (Mac OS X: `/usr/local/bin`, Linux: `?`).
 This option is especially for Mac OS and Linux users who have problems with permissions and seeing error message `command failed: /bin/sh: node-sass: command not found`.